Adventure (Yoasobi song)

-"Adventure" (アドベンチャー, Adobenchā) is a song recorded by Japanese duo Yoasobi.
-It was released as a standalone single on February 15, 2023, through Sony Music Entertainment Japan.
-Written by Ayase, the song is a theme for 2023 Universal Studios Japan's campaign Unibaru, based on Nagi's novel Lens Goshi no Kirameki o.
+"Adventure" (アドベンチャー, Adobenchā) is a song by Japanese duo Yoasobi from their third EP, The Book 3 (2023).
+It was released as a single on February 15, 2023, by Sony Music Entertainment Japan.
+Written by Ayase, the song is a theme for 2023 Universal Studios Japan's campaign Unibaru, based on Nagi's short story Lens Goshi no Kirameki o.
 Its accompanying music video, showing an animated girl dancing in the theme park, premiered on March 11.
-Commercially, "Adventure" peaked at number 50 on the Oricon Combined Singles and number 30 on the Billboard Japan Hot 100.
+Commercially, "Adventure" peaked at number 48 on the Oricon Combined Singles Chart and number 30 on the Billboard Japan Hot 100.